SaherMuhamed/tic-tac-toe-game/README.md

 - The game will continue until one player wins or there is a tie.
 - If a player wins, the game will display the winner.
 - If the game ends in a tie, it will be indicated as well.
-- To terminate the game at any time, press Ctrl + C.
+- To terminate the game at any time, `press Ctrl + C`.

 **Have fun playing Tic Tac Toe!**